 If you can only get one thing: Go for Monty’s Deli egg and cheese bun!

-Market Hall Oxford Street – West End
+Market Hall Oxford Street – Food Hall In West End

 The arrival of the Market Hall on Oxford Street introduced some much-needed life into the Oxford Street food scene that always felt a bit short on non-chain options.
-Hungry shoppers can indulge into a range of cuisines and vendors include Super Tacos (Mexican tacos), Goodbirds (rotisserie chicken) and Yatai (Japanese)
+Hungry shoppers can indulge into a range of cuisines and vendors include Super Tacos (Mexican tacos), Goodbirds (rotisserie chicken) and Yatai (Japanese).

 If you can only get one thing: Opt for the chicken katsu sandwich from Yatai.